cyclus/cyclus.github.com/source/cep/cep26.rst

 leaving the agnostic reactor unfueled.

-As a concept, the current formulation of preferences seems poorly defined and therefore diffcult to explain or intuit.
+As a concept, the current formulation of preferences seems poorly defined and therefore difficult to explain or intuit.
 As above, they can lead to incorrect and unanticipated results.
-From here, an attempt can either be made to patch the preference system with further constraints or it can be replaced with a more intuitive and directly relevent concept.
+From here, an attempt can either be made to patch the preference system with further constraints or it can be replaced with a more intuitive and directly relevant concept.

 We propose that minimizing unit cost over all arcs for a commodity is a more natural system.
-This is because the costs are directly and lienarly comparable to one another and are part of the everyday, quantitative experiance of most humans.
-Additionally, it provides a mechansim for resolving request objectives (price limit or maximum cost) and bid objectives (offer price).
+This is because the costs are directly and linearly comparable to one another and are part of the everyday, quantitative experience of most humans.
+Additionally, it provides a mechanism for resolving request objectives (price limit or maximum cost) and bid objectives (offer price).
 If an offer price is less than or equal to the request price limit, the request-bid can be created.
 Otherwise the request-bid arc will be rejected.